-In addition, the Recipient shall send to the Division (by email or by facsimile transmission) the completed "Certification Regarding Debarment, Suspension, Ineligibility And Voluntary Exclusion" (Attachment E) for each intended subcontractor which Recipient plans to fund under this Agreement.
+In addition, the Recipient shall send to the Division (by email or by facsimile transmission) the completed "Certification Regarding Debarment, Suspension, Ineligibility And Voluntary Exclusion" (Attachment F) for each intended subcontractor which Recipient plans to fund under this Agreement.
 The form must be received by the Division before the Recipient enters into a contract with any subcontractor.

-- (h) The State of Florida's performance and obligation to pay under this Agreement is contingent upon an annual appropriation by the Legislature, and subject to any modification in accordance with Chapter 216, Fla.
-Stat. or the Florida Constitution. - (i) All bills for fees or other compensation for services or expenses shall be submitted in detail sufficient for a proper preaudit and postaudit thereof. - (j) Any bills for travel expenses shall be submitted in accordance with Section 112.061, Fla.
-Stat. - (k) The Division reserves the right to unilaterally cancel this Agreement if the Recipient refuses to allow public access to all documents, papers, letters or other material subject to the provisions of Chapter 119, Fla.
-Stat., which the Recipient created or received under this Agreement. - (I) If the Recipient is allowed to temporarily invest any advances of funds under this Agreement, any interest income shall either be returned to the Division or be applied against the Division's obligation to pay the contract amount. - (m) The State of Florida will not intentionally award publicly-funded contracts to any contractor who knowingly employs unauthorized alien workers, constituting a violation of the employment provisions contained in 8 U.S.C.
+(h) The State of Florida's performance and obligation to pay under this Agreement is contingent upon an annual appropriation by the Legislature, and subject to any modification in accordance with Chapter 216, Fla.
+Stat. or the Florida Constitution.

+(i) All bills for fees or other compensation for services or expenses shall be submitted in detail sufficient for a proper preaudit and postaudit thereof.

+(j) Any bills for travel expenses shall be submitted in accordance with Section 112.061, Fla.
+Stat.
+The provisions of any special or local law, present or future, shall prevail over any conflicting provisions in this section, but only to the extent of the conflict.

+(k) The Division reserves the right to unilaterally cancel this Agreement if the Recipient refuses to allow public access to all documents, papers, letters or other material subject to the provisions of Chapter 119, Fla.
+Stat., which the Recipient created or received under this Agreement.

+(I) If the Recipient is allowed to temporarily invest any advances of funds under, this Agreement, any interest income shall either be returned to the Division or be applied against the Division's obligation to pay the contract amount.

+(m) The State of Florida will not intentionally award publicly-funded contracts to any contractor who knowingly employs unauthorized alien workers, constituting a violation of the employment provisions contained in 8 U.S.C.
 Section 1324a(e) [Section 274A(e) of the Immigration and Nationality Act ("INA")].
 The Division shall consider the employment by any contractor of unauthorized aliens a violation of Section 274A(e) of the INA.
-Such violation by the Recipient of the employment provisions contained in Section 274A(e) of the INA shall be grounds for unilateral cancellation of this Agreement by the Division. - (n) The Recipient is subject to Florida's Government in the Sunshine Law (Section 286.011, Fla.
+Such violation by the Recipient of the employment provisions contained in Section 274A(e) of the INA shall be grounds for unilateral cancellation of this Agreement by the Division.

+(n) The Recipient is subject to Florida's Government in the Sunshine Law (Section 286.011, Fla.
 Stat.) with respect to the meetings of the Recipient's governing board or the meetings of any subcommittee making recommendations to the governing board.
 All of these meetings shall be publicly noticed, open to the public, and the minutes of all the meetings shall be public records, available to the public in accordance with Chapter 119, Fla.
+Stat.

-Stat. - (o) All unmanufactured and manufactured articles, materials and supplies which are acquired for public use under this Agreement must have been produced in the United States as required under 41 U.S.C.
+(o) All unmanufactured and manufactured articles, materials and supplies which are acquired for public use under this Agreement must have been produced in the United States as required under 41 U.S.C.
 10a, unless it would not be in the public interest or unreasonable in cost.